The GSDSEF has three types of judging with various awards:

 Professional Societies and organizations provide their own awards - ribbons, certificates, or plaques, and/or monetary scholarships.
 Awards may be left with the GSDSEF for distribution directly to students or the Professional Society may arrange another method to present their awards.
 Several of the Professional Societies present their awards at their own banquets or board meetings and certain organizations/companies present their Special Awards on stage at the Awards Ceremony.

-- Special Awards given by Professional Societies are presented on-stage at the Awards Ceremony.
-These include the BD Awards, Fred H. Rohr Award, Ronald E. Domb Memorial Award, Mickey Award, Professional Engineers in California Government (PECG) Awards, Reuben H. Fleet Awards, San Diego Zoo Global Awards, and Student Advisory Award.
+- SPECIAL AWARDS given by Professional Societies are presented on-stage at the Awards Ceremony.
+These include the BD Awards, Fred H. Rohr Award, Ronald E. Domb Memorial Award, Mickey Award, Professional Engineers in California Government (PECG) Awards, Reuben H. Fleet Awards, San Diego Zoo Global Awards, and Student Leadership Award.
 Other Special Awards may also be presented on stage.